Concentration Camps Inspectorate: Duties of the political department

-Duties of the maintenance department
+Duties of the administration department

-The maintenance department was responsible for housing, food, clothing and remuneration of the command staff and guards, as well as for housing, feeding and clothing the prisoners.
-It was the chief accounting clerk in a commercial enterprise, responsible for the verification of all material goods and their current status and the management and upkeep of its real property.
-Internal accounts were prepared as requested by Amt D IV, first under Richard Glücks, then Gerhard Mauer.
-An important office of this department was the Gefangeneneigentumsverwaltung, the "prisoners' property management", which was responsible for holding all the personal property brought to the camps by the prisoners, for sorting, bundling and storing the prisoners' money, valuables, "civilian" clothing and so on.
-This department was held responsible for the assets; embezzlement or misappropriation was disciplined and offenders could be held criminally liable.
+The administration department (Verwaltung) was responsible for housing, food, clothing and remuneration of the command staff and guards, as well as for housing, feeding and clothing the prisoners, and it supervised such facilities as the internal camp workshops, the kitchens and the laundries.
+Its remit extended to the prisoners' possessions, building maintenance, camp vehicles and the food supply, making it the economic heart of the camp organization; because it controlled all material goods, it was also the principal site of corruption and misappropriation, and its decisions on whether winter clothing and new shoes were issued and what reached the kitchens made it directly responsible for hunger among the prisoners.
+It was the chief accounting clerk in a commercial enterprise, responsible for the verification of all material goods and their current status and the management and upkeep of its real property; its authority rested not upon violence or discipline, as elsewhere in the camp, but upon its monopoly over everything material within the perimeter.
+The department answered to Amt D IV of the WVHA, the administrative office charged among other matters with clothing the prisoners and headed by Wilhelm Burger; labour allocation, by contrast, fell to Amt D II under Gerhard Maurer, a former commercial executive drawn from the German Equipment Works in a deliberate attempt to infuse the Inspectorate with modern business administration.

+An important office of the administrative department was the Gefangeneneigentumsverwaltung, the "prisoners' property management", which was responsible for holding all the personal property brought to the camps by the prisoners, for sorting, bundling and storing the prisoners' money, valuables, "civilian" clothing and so on.
+This department was held responsible for the assets; embezzlement or misappropriation was disciplined and offenders could be held criminally liable, though the severity of the prescribed penalties did little to suppress a traffic that pervaded daily camp life.
+Investigations mounted by the SS and the police courts foundered accordingly, the older camp personnel closing ranks against them while the leadership of the WVHA shielded its own.
+Accomplices among the prisoners were liquidated before they could testify, and proceedings were commonly dismissed or simply allowed to lapse.